Disclaimer: The FiiO E10K TC sent to us is a sample in exchange for our honest opinion in this review. We thank FiiO for this opportunity.

 You also get a pre-fitted screen protector as well as two spares, your FiiO warranty card, and finally a small T5 screwdriver.
 The small T5 is for the purpose of allowing you to change the amp modules attached to the bottom of the X7 should you have more than one module in the future.

 What you do not get is any sort of silicone, leather, or cloth pouch to carry around your brand new shiny $649 DAP.
 That’s the surprising part, it really needed to be there and right now I am borrowing the E18 case as it fits and only just but it is a poor man’s solution.
 I hear they will soon launch a range of cases and that is welcome news but for now, you are on your own.

 Without a shadow of a doubt, it is the best-looking device of any type to come out of FiiO’s doors since they began making things I like for not so many pennies.

 Of course, I have to balance that with the fact it is $649 and it should look rather excellent but there are some higher-priced ugly units out there and I personally think FiiO has done a marvelous job with the X7 aesthetics and form factor.

 Inspirations & Phones

-From what FiiO have told me the journey to selecting a 4″ 800 x 480 multi-touch capacitive screen was not an easy process, smaller ones are harder to find and bigger ones more expensive to produce.
-Personally for a DAP with the potential for more media apps than just audio (Android) I actually think the screen size is not too bad and keep the unit from getting a bit too big and wieldy for everyday use.
+Personally, for a DAP with the potential for more media apps than just audio (Android), I actually think the screen size is not too bad and keeps the unit from getting a bit too big and wieldy for everyday use.